 Perhaps the greatest additional advantage of having an integration platform in the middle of your health IT environment is the creativity it offers above and beyond HL7 v2 interfaces.
 While approximately 90% of healthcare provider interfaces are comprised of v2 interfaces, many Corepoint customers are getting exciting results using other standards, such as C-CDA.

 Corepoint users can build C-CDA documents in the engine.
-Each month we hold a free webinar for our customer base that includes product or industry education or, occasionally, customer presentations.
-A customer gave a demonstration of how they were populating a mobile app with summary of care information.
-Here’s are the specifics:
+Each month, we host a webinar for our customers that includes product or industry education, and occasionally, customer presentations.
+Recently, a customer gave a demonstration on how they were populating a mobile app with summary of care information using the Corepoint Action Points.
+Here are some specifics:

-- When that discharge AO3 message hits the engine (trigger event), the engine the Paragon database and retrieves the XML for the C-CDA.
+- When that discharge A-03 message hits the engine (trigger event), the engine retrieves the XML for the C-CDA from the Paragon database.

-That’s a fairly complex workflow.
-The only thing that Paragon can do is show the patient’s record at this moment in time.
-The ability to have a timed trigger event with the engine allowed the customer to present a complete result to their patients.
+The only thing that Paragon can do on its own is show the patient’s record at this moment in time.
+Corepoint Integration Engine adds the ability to have a timed trigger event so patients can view the completed result.

 This is just one of many creative ways Corepoint Health customers are using the engine to connect data to care.

 Tags: action points, C-CDA